Furuta-Mototada/candidate-match/docs/BILL_CLUSTERING.md

 3. Downloads the PDF and extracts text
 4. Combines title, description, and full text to create a document
 5. Converts to 768-dimensional vector using multilingual Sentence-BERT model (`paraphrase-multilingual-mpnet-base-v2`)
-6. Saves results to database
+6. Saves both the embedding and extracted text to database

 **Note**: The embedding model (~1GB) will be downloaded on first run.